Combinatorial and Topological Aspects of Path Posets, and Multipath Cohomology: Basic Notions

+Recall that a \emph{directed graph}~$\tG$, often shortened to \emph{digraph}, is a pair of finite sets $(V(\tG),E(\tG))$, called \emph{vertices} and \emph{edges}, where $E(\tG) \subseteq \{ V(\tG)\times V(\tG) \setminus \{ (v,v)\ |\ v\in V(\tG) \}$.
 Unless otherwise stated, we will refer to digraphs, simply, as graphs.
 When dealing with (un)directed graphs, i.e.~graphs for which the edges are not oriented, the adjective ``\emph{(un)oriented}'' will be explicitly stated.
-The forthcoming definitions for digraphs apply verbatim to unoriented graphs by discarding the orientation of the edges -- i.e.~by replacing ordered pairs of vertices with unordered pairs. \begin{rem} Two vertices $v$ and $w$ in a digraph {can} share at most two edges: $(v,w)$ and $(w,v)$.
-We will also use, in Section~\ref{sec:MVtop}, a notion of (directed) graphs with multiple edges (more than two) between two vertices; these graphs are called multigraph or quivers. \end{rem}
+The forthcoming definitions for digraphs apply verbatim to unoriented graphs by discarding the orientation of the edges.
+Note that two vertices $v$ and $w$ in a digraph {can} share at most two edges: $(v,w)$ and $(w,v)$.

 By definition, an edge of a digraph is an ordered set of two distinct vertices, say $e =(v,w)$.
 The vertex $v$ is called the \emph{source} of $e$, while the vertex $w$ is called the \emph{target} of $e$.
 The source and target of an edge $e$ will be denoted by $s(e)$ and $t(e)$, respectively.
 If a vertex $v$ is {either} a source or a target of an edge $e$, we will say that \emph{$e$ is incident to $v$}.

-\begin{notation} In the follow-up we may also deal with more than one graph at the time.
-In such cases, the set of vertices and edges of a digraph \tG will be denoted by $V(\tG)$ and $E(\tG)$, respectively. \end{notation}
+Furthermore, we say that $v \in V(\tG)$ is a \emph{sink} (resp.~a \emph{source}) if for every $e\in E(\tG)$ incident to $v$ we have $v = t(e)$ (resp.~$v = s(e)$).
+Finally, a digraph $\tG$ with $n$ edges is a \emph{sink} (resp. a \emph{source}) \emph{over $n$ vertices} if it has a unique sink (resp.~source), and every edge in $\tG$ is incident to it.